richardvlas/Data-Warehouse-with-AWS/README.md

 - Loading data from `S3` to staging tables on `Redshift`.
 - Loading data from staging tables to analytics tables on `Redshift`

+> Note: You can test by running `etl.py` after running `create_tables.py` and running the analytic queries on your Redshift database to compare your results with the expected results.

 ### Cleaning Resources
 If we don't need the implemented DWH and would like to delete all relevant resources, type the following command: